inkstitch/inkstitch/collections/_developers/en/002-002-manual-setup.md

 pip install -r inkstitch/requirements.txt
 ```

-### 3. Prepare INX files and electron
+### 3. Prepare INX files

-Now we need to create the files for the Inkscape menu and setup the electron extensions
+Now we need to create the files for the Inkscape menu

 ```
 cd inkstitch